smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 !@

 @![android]
-!!!
-Note
-For streaming consistent audio, such as music, use a normal A2DP stream and not this method.
-!!!

 To stream audio, we call `sdlManager.getAudioStreamManager().start()` which will start the manager.
 When that callback returns successful, you call `sdlManager.getAudioStreamManager().startAudioStream()`.
 When the callback for that is successful, you can push the audio source using `sdlManager.getAudioStreamManager().pushAudioSource()`.
 Below is an example of playing an `mp3` file that we have in our resource directory:

 ```java